Municipal Event Management

 A five-part virtual professional development program designed to upskill municipal staff, cultural coordinators, and community organizers across Canada.

-Debuting at the 2025 Creative City Summit in Kingston (external link, opens in new window) , the series blends in-person and virtual delivery to provide practical training in planning, executing, and managing public cultural events, from festivals and parades to concerts and community celebrations.
-Participants who complete the full program will earn a CCNC Certificate of Completion, formally recognizing their expertise as Event Management Coordinators or Managers.
+The workshop series blends in-person and virtual delivery to provide municipal event professionals with practical training in planning, executing, managing, and permitting public events, and in leading effective and efficient municipal event offices, teams and processes.
+Participants who complete the full program will earn a CCNC Certificate of Completion, formally recognizing their expertise as Event Management Professionals.

 Duration